gaurav-arun/etl_client/README.md

 ├── utils.py
 ```

-### ETL Design
+### ETL Process

 - This project uses `asyncio` to run ETL jobs concurrently.
 - The ETL jobs are implemented as classes that inherit from the `ETLBase` class.
-This allows us to easily add new ETL jobs in the future.
-The changes in the data at each step of the ETL are tracked in the member variables.
+This allows us to add new ETL jobs in the future easily.
+The changes in the data at each step of the ETL are tracked in memory.
 - The CLI client is the main driver of the ETL process.
 It parses the command line arguments, creates the ETL jobs, and runs them concurrently.
 - `cli.etl_main()` is the main function that runs the ETL jobs.
 It creates the ETL jobs, runs them concurrently, and combines the output if required.
 - `cli.main()` is the main function that parses the command line arguments, starts an asyncio event loop and schedules the `cli.etl_main()` function to run.

+### ETL Output

 ## Assumptions